Surveying UIC instructors’ teaching needs

 - Creative and multimedia services.

-The needs assessment questionnaire is designed to assess UIC instructors’ most pressing needs and challenges, learn about the types of resources, services and professional development opportunities they’d like to see, and gather feedback on CATE’s marketing and outreach efforts.
+The needs assessment questionnaire is designed to assess UIC instructors’ most pressing needs and challenges, the types of resources, services and professional development opportunities they’d like to see, and feedback on CATE’s marketing and outreach efforts.

-For more information or any questions about this needs assessment, please contact CATE staff at teaching@uic.edu.
+For more information or any questions about this needs assessment, please contact the Center for the Advancement of Teaching Excellence staff at teaching@uic.edu.

 Contact